microsoft/fluent-ui-react/specifications/glossary.md

 |Term|Description|
 --- | ---
-suiStyle: primary | Used to emphasize a componet's appearance and catch user's attention.
+type: primary | Used to emphasize a componet's appearance and catch user's attention.
-suiStyle: secondary | Used to de-emphasize a component's appearance.
+type: secondary | Used to de-emphasize a component's appearance.
-suiStyle: positive ? | Used to hint towards a positive consequence.
+type: positive ? | Used to hint towards a positive consequence.
-suiStyle: negative ? | Used to hint towards a negative consequence. children | The primary content of the component. content | Shorthand for primary content. as | An element type to render as, that can be a function or string.
+type: negative ? | Used to hint towards a negative consequence. children | The primary content of the component. content | Shorthand for primary content. as | An element type to render as, that can be a function or string.